HEIGVD-Course-PDI/pdi-lab-aloha/README.md

 #### Todo

+- [ ] Make a copy of the `aloha.py` file and rename it to `slotted_aloha.py`.
+Use the new file for your implementation.
 - [ ] Implement slotted Aloha in the `user` function.
 The change is very simple: only a single line of code needs to be changed.
 Instead of generating exponential interarrival times, can you generate a discrete number of time slots to wait before sending the next packet?
 - [ ] Answer the question in the `Questions.md` file.